shrop/os-app-configs/shrop-mac.md

 * Setup Dropbox sync
 * Setup Command + Spacebar for action and turn this key combo off for Spotlight
 * Turn on "Enable Clipboard History"
-* Hide hate on Alfred window
+* Hide hat on Alfred window
 * Default Results
  * Extras: Folders